-What is Tribal Consultation?
+Why do DOJ VAWA Tribal Consultation?

 - The Department of Justice's annual Tribal Consultation on Violence Against American Indian and Alaska Native Women is held pursuant to Public Law 109-162, Title IX, Section 903, Violence Against Women Reauthorization Act of 2005. - Section 903 requires the Attorney General to conduct an annual consultation with Indian tribal governments to address the federal administration of all tribal funds and programs established under VAWA.